int64ago/node-reveal/README.md

   - Go to project directory: `cd reveal-demo`
   - Server in watch mode: `reveal`

+## Tips

+ - ENOSPC error

+`node-reveal` uses `node-watch` under the hood, for the limit of OS, you need to increase watchers limit manually, see [this](https://github.com/yuanchuan/node-watch/issues/48) for detail.

 ## GIF show

  - ONLY generate files needed